Nebbiolo, the indigenous grape of Piedmont

 Known as “the queen of the black grapes”, Nebbiolo prefers lime-rich soils, mostly in hilly areas and well sun-exposed, protected from spring frost.
 In Piedmont Nebbiolo is grown at low elevations not exceeding 500 meters (1650 ft) above the sea level.

-The style of the wine maker, as well as the type of barrel used for the aging, can have a strong impact on the final product.
-In Barolo, for instance, using small French barriques or large oak barrels or a mix of both gives origin to different kinds of wines.
+The style of the winemaker, as well as the type of barrel used for the aging, can have a strong impact on the final product.
+In Barolo, for instance, using small French casks or large oak barrels or a mix of both gives origin to different kinds of wines.

-Old-fashioned Barolo is locally known as “traditionalist” and it consists of using only large barrels.
-On the contrary, the “modernist” way came in the early 1990s and relies on using the small toasted barrels which donate the strong oak and vanilla notes.
+Old-fashioned Barolo is locally known as “traditionalist” and it consists of aging it in large barrels.
+On the contrary, the “modernist” way came in the early 1990s and relies on using small toasted barrels which release strong oak and vanilla notes.
+Read more here.